-For example, Councillors will, at a minimum:
+For example, Councillors will, at a minimum, have the following responsibilities:

-- 1.1 Attend and participate meaningfully in all Council meetings, briefings, relevant workshops and training opportunities to assist Councillors in fulfilling their roles other than in exceptional circumstances and/or where prior leave is given - 1.2 Respect and comply with all policies, procedures and resolutions of Council - 1.3 Use only official Council electronic communication accounts (e.g. email accounts) when conducting Council business - 1.4 Report any suspected wrongdoing to the appropriate entity in a timely manner - 1.5 Ensure that their behaviour or capacity to perform their responsibilities as a Councillor is not impaired by the use of substances that may put them or others at risk while performing their duties (for example, alcohol, illegal drugs or prescribed/non-prescribed and/or restricted substances) - 1.6 Cooperate with any investigation being undertaken by the Local Government or other entity.
+- 1.1 Attend and participate meaningfully in all Council meetings, committee meetings, informal meetings, briefings, relevant workshops and training opportunities to assist them in fulfilling their roles other than in exceptional circumstances and/or where prior leave is given - 1.2 Respect and comply with all policies, procedures and resolutions of Council - 1.3 Use only official Council electronic communication accounts (e.g. email accounts) when conducting Council business - 1.4 Report any suspected wrongdoing to the appropriate entity in a timely manner - 1.5 Ensure that their behaviour or capacity to perform their responsibilities as a Councillor is not impaired by the use of substances that may put them or others at risk while performing their duties (for example, alcohol, illegal drugs or prescribed/non-prescribed and/or restricted substances) - 1.6 Cooperate with any investigation being undertaken by the local government or other entity.